Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Moment graphs, deformed category and localization

-The {\it space of global sections} of the graded $A$-sheaf $\calM$ is the graded $A$-module $\calM(I)$.
-We say that $\calM$ has {\it finite type} if all $\calM_x$ and all $\calM_h$ are finitely generated graded $A$-modules.
-The graded $A$-module $\calM(I)$ is finitely generated for $\calM$ of finite type.
-The {\it structural algebra} of $\calG$ is the graded $A$-algebra $\bar Z_{A}$ given by
+We say that $\calM$ is of {\it finite type} if all $\calM_x$ and all $\calM_h$ are finitely generated graded $R$-modules.
+If $\calM$ is of finite type, then the graded $R$-module $\Gamma(\calM)$ is finitely generated, because $R$ is noetherian.